 Alongside vitamin D and folic acid your midwife or GP may make recommendations for to you take additional supplements alongside a healthy balanced diet during pregnancy.

 In pregnancy, the amount of blood in your body increases by almost 50%.
 If you do not have enough iron, you may become short of red blood cells, anaemia, and you’ll probably feel very tired.
 Your doctor or midwife will find out whether you have anaemia through your routine antenatal blood tests.
 If you do not have anaemia, you do not need to take an iron supplement.
 Food sources of iron include pulses, meat, green leafy vegetables, dried fruit, and nuts.
-You can check out our blog How to Eat Well During Your Pregnancy for lots of top tips on including iron rich foods in your diet.
+You can check out our blog How to Eat Well During Your Pregnancy (opens in new tab) for lots of top tips on how to include iron rich foods in your diet.

 What about supplement recommendations during pregnancy for vegetarians and vegans?